The current situation with Help to Buy

 In its announcement, the government also confirmed that the new Help to Buy scheme, which will replace the current scheme, will still come into place from 1 April 2021 and run until March 2023 as planned.
 There are no proposals for further extensions.

-The new scheme, restricted to First Time Buyers only – to bat away the criticism from some that Help to Buy has been helping more buyers further up the ladder than was perhaps intended – will implement property price caps to support people into their first home.
+The new scheme is restricted to first-time buyers only, in order to dispel the criticism from some that Help to Buy has been helping more buyers further up the ladder than was perhaps intended.
+Property price caps will be implemented as the objective becomes to support people into their first home.

 This website is owned by and forms a part of the business conducted by Value Conveyancer Ltd, company registration number 09221971.
 We are partnered with LPL (a trading name of Read Roper & Read Solicitors) who have been awarded the Law Society's Conveyancing Quality Scheme accreditation.
 More information can be found here.